-The Government of Puerto Rico, through the Puerto Rico Department of Housing, is proud to present the Whole Community Resilience Planning Program, financed with funds allocated by the United States Department of Housing and Urban Development (HUD), which will seek to create recovery solutions by improve individual and collective preparation for future events and ensuring greater resilience at community and national level.
+The Government of Puerto Rico, through the Puerto Rico Department of Housing, is proud to present the Whole Community Resilience Planning Program, financed through by the United States Department of Housing and Urban Development (HUD).
+The goals are to create recovery solutions by enhancing individual and collective preparation for future events and ensuring greater resilience at community and island level.

 HOW DOES THE PROGRAM WORK?

 - Submit application and optional community endorsement letter

 - Selected Applicants perform capacity assessment and enter into Subrecipient Agreements with PRDOH

 - Communities and Subrecipients enter into Community Agreement and build Profile

 - Submit Profile for Consideration